 - Review what you wrote the day prior to refresh your memory.

 - Talk it out.
 Sometimes a quick conversation with yourself is enough to work through writer’s block.
 Or call a friend and bounce some ideas off them if you’re truly stuck.

 - Remember that what you’re writing doesn’t need to be perfect—you’re writing a first draft.
 If you have a case of perfectionist syndrome, tell yourself it’s okay to write something you’ll think is terrible.
 Making something good is what second drafts and the editing process is for.
 “Done is better than perfect.”

 - Go for a walk.
 You might be surprised at how a walk outside, or a brief bit of exercise, helps refresh and recharge your creative juices.

 - Read another author who has a style you like.
 Read their book for 10 minutes and then start typing, holding their voice in your head.

 Now that you know ways to work around common writing challenges, there’s no excuse for throwing in the towel when the going gets tough.
 Keep pushing forward and you’ll be printing out the last page of your book before you know it.

 Keep Going: You’re Almost There!

 Now you know not only how to get started writing your book, but how to complete your book project in a mere 30 days!
 Remember to keep your WHY at the forefront of your mind, and you’ll be able to crush any and all obstacles that get in your way.
-With just a little bit of time and a lot of determination, you are on your way to being able to officially call yourself an author.
+If any of the common challenges or obstacles we’ve mentioned rear their ugly head, you’ll know how to deal with them.
+With just a little bit of time and a lot of determination, you are on your way to officially calling yourself an author.